What happens when you learn a new language

 learn a new language

 According to Noam Chomsky, a notable theoretical linguist, the theory of universal grammar explains that all humans have innate faculties related to language acquisition.
 This means that children learn a language with minimal exposure to it because they are born with an inherent or natural predisposition to language acquisition.
 The theory of universal grammar proposes that all languages possess the same properties, the same system of rules and grammatical structures.
 This means that humans can learn any language with minimum effort using the right techniques.
-When you acquire a new language, the next one becomes even easier to learn, because you start recognizing the overlapping patterns, rules and similarities.
+When you acquire a new language, the next one becomes even easier to learn, because you start recognizing the same patterns, rules and similarities characteristic to all languages.

 There is nothing that enriches a person more than mastering languages other than your mother tongue.
 Nothing gives you wider perspective or broadens your horizons than getting to know other cultures through learning new languages.
-You become more tolerant and accepting of others, you embrace diversity and celebrate differences, and, most importantly, you become a better person.
+You become more tolerant and accepting of others, you embrace diversity and celebrate differences.
+Most importantly, you become a better person.
 Multilingualism develops and supports empathy.
 By the definition of the Cambridge dictionary, empathy is “the ability to share someone else's feelings or experiences by imagining what it would be like to be in that person's situation.”
-What better way to understand someone and empathize with them than comprehending their language and being knowledgeably aware of their culture.
+What better way to understand someone and empathize with them than to learn their language and culture.
 For multilinguals, this becomes easy and natural.
 They can relate to people and participate in their traditions while sharing their own.
 The human interaction becomes deeper and more meaningful.
 After all, what is more human than language?

 Aida Mujanovic-Pazalja